 What then is a leader?

 Most scholars identify a leader as one who effectively guides and influences others to accomplish set purposes, goals and directives.
 This definition of a leader is half true because it typically concentrates on the success and purpose of the organization opposed to the development and discipleship of people.
 That is why it is partially correct.
 If all of your influence and direction is associated with the organization only, you will be the only one leading.
 This is why many organizations and even churches are in a crisis when it comes to leadership.
 When the primary leader is absent, the organization stumbles.
 This concept of leadership cripples the organization by not developing others.
 And eventually it leads to the primary leader getting burned out.
 Moses father in law advised him to develop others to handle certain matters, while he focused on the major ones.
 Exodus 18:13-27.
-This way kingdom leadership advise from a wise man.

 This is why I use the term Godly leadership.